Zedd: 2015–2016: True Colors

 After taking a six-month break, Zedd announced the release of his second studio album, True Colors.
 On 23 February 2015, Zedd released his collaboration featuring Selena Gomez, "I Want You to Know".
 The song was co-written by Zedd, Ryan Tedder of OneRepublic, and Kevin Drew, and produced by the former.
-The song was nominated for "Choice Party Song" at the Teen Choice Awards and made it to #1 on Billboard's Dance/Electronic Songs and peaked at number 17 on Billboard Hot 100.
+The song was nominated for "Choice Party Song" at the Teen Choice Awards and made it to No. 1 on Billboard's Dance/Electronic Songs and peaked at number 17 on Billboard Hot 100.
 The song was certified platinum in the US for selling over one million copies.

 Zedd released his second single, "Beautiful Now" featuring Jon Bellion, on 13 May 2015.
 The album, True Colors, was released two days later.
 The album peaked at number 1 on Billboard's Dance/Electronic Albums, and has ranked at other various international charts.
 The third single from the album, "Papercut", featuring Troye Sivan, was released on 17 July 2015.
 On 22–23 May, he headlined the Counter Point Music and Arts Festival along with The Roots and Widespread Panic.
 Along with Eric Prydz, Zedd headlined the first day of 2015 Spring Awakening Festival.

 Zedd performed at the 2015 CMT Music Awards with Lady Antebellum.
 Together, they performed mashup of their songs "Long Stretch of Love" and "Beautiful Now."
 His second world tour, the True Colors Tour, ran from August to November 2015 and visited Asia, North America and Europe.
 Zedd was included in the line-up for Coachella 2016.
 On 26 February 2016, Zedd released the single "Candyman" alongside Aloe Blacc.
 On 15 July 2016, singer Hailee Steinfeld and producer duo Grey released a song featuring Zedd titled "Starving", which peaked at No. 5 on the Billboard Mainstream Top 40 and No. 5 on the UK Singles Chart.

 Zedd released a collaboration with Riot Games for the 2016 League of Legends eSports championship, Worlds, titled "Ignite" on 26 September 2016.
 He followed up the release of the song with a "Finals Remix" a month later.
 On 15 December 2016, Zedd released a remix of DJ Snake's hit song "Let Me Love You".